 Providing policy enforcement according to the CPM User preferences and service provider policies.

-Temporarily keeping CPM Messages, CPM File Transfers files, and associated metadata when the messages and/or files cannot be delivered.
+Temporarily keeping CPM Messages, CPM File Transfers files, Participants information, and associated metadata when the messages and/or files cannot be delivered.

 Providing support for message delivery when the recipient becomes available and reachable.
 Both Push and Pull methods are supported as follows: